 When looking closely at financial, aviation, healthcare, telecom, and defense systems among others, they all share the same basic fundamental requirement: immediate response time.
 There is zero tolerance for a delayed response time.
-These systems require deterministic, predictable, precise well known response time.
-Sometimes, the negative affect a delay with these systems would be lost of money, and in some other cases it could lead into a loss of human lives.
+These systems require deterministic, predictable, precise well-known response time.
+Sometimes, the negative affect a delay with these systems would be lost of money, and in some other cases, it could lead to a loss of human lives.

 The Very Basic Business Logic Flow

 Remember, every system predominantly goes through the same basic steps: consume data (1), process it into some other meaningful output (2) and later preserve this state to be used later on (3).
 In many cases, step 2 includes hundreds of calculations, sometimes conducted serially where the entire process (1, 2 and 3) must be completed as one atomic operation – aka a transaction.

 When looking at these fundamental operations, with a traditional relational database, steps one and three are usually more expensive because communicating with the data store is slow.
 With an IMDG, however, phase two is by far the most expensive one, because the processes innately have the data available in their address space.

 The expense then becomes a factor of the complexity of the business logic and the different entities that comprise the system.
 These could be the data model, the different type of users the system serves or the need to interact with third-party systems.
 On average, such activity will consume 10-50 ms of the overall latency required to complete the flow.
 In some unique systems, high-frequency algorithmic trading, for instance, it could actually go below the 3 ms range.

 With the following sections we will review results of a simple benchmark I’ve created that measure all the basic elements needed to implement the application building blocks mentioned above: read, write, calculate/process data (execute), react to operations (notify), and preserve the transaction state (replication).